They've recently been announced (on Weds 7th July 2021): the winners of the 2021 Decanter World Wine Awards (DWWA21).

 - Ramon Bilbao again - this being a white Rioja in their Limite series.
 This is the Limite Norte 2017, a 50% Maturana Blanca/50% Tempranillo Blanco, described by DWWA21 (and given 96 points) as "Complex bouquet of acacia, kumquat, mandarin and peach.
 Very zesty on entry, lovely orange and pink grapefruit juiciness, really vibrant and invigorating.
 Layered and really balanced".

 - Olarra, being that firmest of firm Exel favourites and big-sellers, the Cerro Anon Gran Reserva.
-This is back in its 2015 vintage, albeit not arriving until mid-October.
+This is back in its 2015 vintage, and arriving around 3rd-5th November.
 There's much more detail in our dedicated page here.

 ... plus two superb (but quite different) Italian whites in the form of